Charter of Human Rights and Responsibilities

 Right not to be tried or punished more than once (section 26)

-A person will only go to court and be tried once for a crime.
-This means if the person is found guilty they will only be punished once.
-If they are found to be innocent they will not be punished.
+A person will only go to court and be tried or punished for the same crime once.
+This means if the person is found guilty they will only be punished for that same crime once.
+If they are found to be innocent they will not be punished and cannot be tried again for that same crime.

 Retrospective criminal laws (section 27)